-The base mapping for the hot exhaust road traffic emissions is derived from the Ordnance Survey Meridian dataset.
+The base map of the UK road network used for calculating hot exhaust road traffic emissions is derived from the Ordnance Survey Meridian dataset (see Figure 3.1), supplied to Defra under the pan-Government licensing agreement5.
 This provides locations of all roads (motorways, A roads, B roads and Unclassified roads) in Great Britain.
 In addition a dataset of roads in Northern Ireland was obtained from the Department of Environment Northern Ireland (DoE NI).
 This provides all major roads and most minor roads (but not all unclassified roads).

-Traffic flow data for major roads (A roads and motorways) is available on a census count point basis for both GB (DfT 2005b) and Northern Ireland (Roads Service 2006).
-However, the coverage in GB is considerably more dense than that for NI, although some new NI count points were available from 2004.
+Traffic flow data for major roads (A roads and motorways) are available on a census count point basis for both GB (DfT, 2007) and Northern Ireland (Roads Service, 2007).
+However, the coverage in GB is considerably more dense than that for Northern Ireland.
 The traffic flow data includes counts of each type of vehicle as an annual average daily flow.
 These have been aggregated up to annual flows by simply multiplying by 365.
-There is no seasonal variation assumed.
+The Annual Average Daily Flow statistics take account of seasonal variation through the use of 'expansion factors' applied to the single day counts based on data from automatic counts for similar roads and vehicle types.
 Some Northern Ireland count points only record total vehicles, rather than a split of different vehicle types.
 An average vehicle split has therefore been applied to these.
 Each traffic count point has been allocated to a section of the major road network according to the road name and its proximity to the road - i.e each link has the nearest count point assigned to it.
 Calculations of emissions and fuel use have been done at the 1km resolution level by splitting each road link using an intersection with a 1km grid.

-Traffic flow data is not available for minor roads on a link by link basis.
-Instead regional average flows by vehicle type have been applied to each type of minor roads - B roads and C or unclassified roads.
-These data were obtained from Department for Transport (DfT pers comm.
-2004).
-For Northern Ireland vehicle-specific minor road flows have been calculated from data in the Traffic and Travel Information 2003 report (Roads Service 2005) which provides average flows for all vehicle types by minor roads and also average vehicle splits by the same road types.
+The detailed traffic data described above are not available for minor roads on a link by link basis.
+Instead regional average flows by vehicle type have been applied to each type of minor road - B and C roads or unclassified roads.
+These data were obtained from Department for Transport (DfT, 2007).
+For Northern Ireland vehicle-specific minor road flows have been calculated from data in the Traffic and Travel Information 2003 report which provides average flows for all vehicle types by minor roads and also average vehicle splits by the same road types.

 It has been assumed that there are no regional variations in either the age of the fleet or the fuel mix.
-The fuel splits for passenger cars and LGVs in 2005 are provided in Table 3.4 below.
+The fuel splits for passenger cars and LGVs in 2006 are provided in Table 3.4.
 For other vehicles, it has been assumed that 100% of motorcycles are fuelled by petrol and 100% of heavy goods vehicles and buses run on diesel.